mrlunchbox777/terraform-modules/src/helm_release/config/README.md

 It's a base object that provides all the things required for a helm release, and the [helm_release config base](/src/helm_release/config/base/README.md) gives good defaults.
 It can then be further configured and used in downstream projects to provide better defaults.

 Overrides are calculated by ignoring nulls at every step.
-For the order the baseconfig populates values, override config then pushes values on top, and finally the variable parameters push values on top of that.
+For the order the base config populates values, override config then pushes values on top, and finally the variable parameters push values on top of that.

 ## Find Tags